torbsd/torbsd.github.io/obsd-relays_dev.md

 `#vm.swapencrypt.enable=0        # 0=Do not encrypt pages that go to swap`

-Removing the # disables the encrypting of swap.

 ## Future ##

 ### Why To Use Ports as Opposed to Packages ###